 My book, Empire's Children: Child Emigration, Welfare, and the Decline of the British World, 1869-1967 (Cambridge University Press, 2014), combined multi-country archival research with original oral history interviews to tell the story of Britain's child migrants: the roughly 90,000 poor or orphaned British children who were sent by charities and government officials to start new lives in the "white dominions" of Canada, Australia, New Zealand, and Southern Rhodesia.
 In tracing how the policy of child emigration became a critical site of contestation over the meaning of imperial Britishness and the lasting influence of the "British world," Empire's Children reveals the powerful ways that imperial politics shaped modern child welfare, as well as how ideas about children and childhood structured the boundaries of the politically possible during the twilight of empire.
 In 2015, it received the Grace Abbott Book Prize from the Society for the History of Children and Youth, a biennial award that recognizes the best book published in the history of children and youth.
 The paperback of Empire's Children will be available in March of 2016.
 To listen to a podcast I did with Monica Black about the book, click here.

 I teach a variety of classes within the field of Modern European history, including courses on the British Empire, the French Revolution, World War I, the history of childhood, and migration.
-I have also taught an advanced seminar on gender, class, and crime in Victorian Britain, and have co-taught a first-year seminar that interrogates the nature of genocide and the social, political, and cultural effects of nuclear weapons.
+I have also taught an advanced seminar on gender, class, and crime in Victorian Britain, and have co-taught first-year seminars on the nature of genocide and the social, political, and cultural effects of nuclear weapons.
 I enjoy using different kinds of primary sources in my teaching, such as novels, poems, official reports, oral histories, and songs.
 A particular interest of mine is how imagery has shaped culture and society over time, and as such I use a lot of visual sources in my teaching, including photographs, artwork, cartoons, and films.